Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/1-Authentication/sign-in-b2c/README.md

 - The middle of the screen now has an option to click for ID Token Details: click it to see some of the ID token's decoded claims.
 - You also have the option of editing your profile.
 Click the link to edit details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
-- After signing out, click this link to the [token details page](http://localhost:8080/ms-identity-b2c-java-servlet-webapp-authentication/auth_token_details) to observe how the app displays a `401: unauthorized` error instead of the ID token claims.
+- After signing out, click this link to the token details page: `http://localhost:8080/ms-identity-b2c-java-servlet-webapp-authentication/auth_token_details` to observe how the app displays a `401: unauthorized` error instead of the ID token claims.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../issues) page.